KannaramMeghana24/CodeAlpha_Project_Credit-Scoring-Model/README.md

 ## Introduction
 Credit scoring is crucial for financial institutions to assess the creditworthiness of individuals.
 This project utilizes machine learning techniques to predict credit scores based on financial and demographic data.

 The primary goal is to build, evaluate, and compare models for accurate predictions using:

 -Random Forest Classifier

 -----

 ## Dataset
 The dataset consists of financial and demographic attributes, including:

-Age
+-Age

-Occupation
+-Occupation

-Annual Income
+-Annual Income

-Monthly In-hand Salary
+-Monthly In-hand Salary

-Number of Bank Accounts
+-Number of Bank Accounts

-Credit Utilization Ratio
+-Credit Utilization Ratio

-Outstanding Debt
+-Outstanding Debt

-Payment Behavior
+-Payment Behavior

-Credit Score (Target Variable)
+-Credit Score (Target Variable)

 The dataset is split into train.csv and test.csv for model training and evaluation.

 -----